Most Common Questions

 Buying your first home is one of life’s biggest milestones.
 It’s exciting – but it can also feel overwhelming, especially with so many questions running through your mind.

 Why “How Much Can I Afford?”
-Is Always #1
+Is the Top Question

-1. Avoiding Disappointment.
-Falling in love with a home outside your price range can lead to heartbreak or risky financial decisions.
+• Avoid disappointment: Falling in love with a home outside your price range can lead to heartbreak.

-How to Know How Much You Can Afford
+How to Figure Out What You Can Afford

-Most lenders prefer a DTI below 36%.
-This means your monthly debts, including your potential mortgage payment, shouldn’t exceed 36% of your gross monthly income.
+Lenders typically want a DTI below 36%.
+This means all your monthly debts — including the mortgage — shouldn’t exceed 36% of your gross monthly income.

 • Gross monthly income: $5,000

-2. Factor in the Down Payment and Closing Costs.
+2. Plan for the Down Payment and Closing Costs

-• Closing costs: Usually 2-5% of the loan amount, covering lender fees, title insurance, taxes, and more.
+• Closing costs: Typically 2–5% of the loan amount (fees, taxes, insurance).

 • Property taxes